 Lastly, let’s talk about one more way that you can change the color of your layer in Procreate.
 I personally think that this one is pretty fun.

-4. Use Alpha Lock to Color Inside the Lines and Change the Color of Your Elements in Procreate
+4. Use Clipping Masks or Alpha Lock to Color Inside the Lines and Change the Color of Your Elements in Procreate

-The Alpha Lock tool makes it quick and easy to “color inside the lines” of any elements in your chosen Procreate layer.
+Clipping Masks and the Alpha Lock tool make it quick and easy to “color inside the lines” of any elements in your chosen Procreate layer.
 This means that you can quickly color in an element, either partially or fully, without going outside of the barrier of your elements.

-I have a full guide on how to color inside with lines with Procreate’s Alpha Lock tool.
-This will tell you everything you need to know about what the Alpha Lock tool can do.
+I have a full guide on how to color inside with lines with Procreate.
+This will tell you everything you need to know about what the Clipping Masks and Alpha Lock tool can do, as well as how to color with the Selection tool.

-For the purposes of this article, we’ll talk about Alpha Lock in relation to recoloring your Procreate layers.
+For the purposes of this article, we’ll talk about what Clipping Masks and Alpha Lock can do in relation to recoloring your Procreate layers.

-Basically, when you turn on Alpha Lock, you can only color on top of paint that has already been laid down on that layer (turn on Alpha Lock by clicking on your layer and choosing “Alpha Lock” from the drop down menu that appears).
+Basically, when you turn on Alpha Lock, or add a Clipping Mask layer, you can only color on top of paint that has already been laid down on that layer (turn on Alpha Lock by clicking on your layer and choosing “Alpha Lock” from the drop down menu that appears).

 So, let’s say that I have my circle.
 When I turn on Alpha Lock, I can only color within the bounds of that circle, as long as the circle has paint in it.
 If the circle is hollow, I will only be able to color over the outline.

-Rule of thumb: when Alpha Lock is enabled, you can only color over paint that already exists on your layer.
+Rule of thumb: when Alpha Lock or Clipping Masks are enabled, you can only color over paint that already exists on your layer.

 Again, read my guide on coloring with the Alpha Lock tool to learn more.

-Using the Alpha Lock tool is a GREAT option is you need to make designs in your elements, or only partially recolor them.
+Using the Alpha Lock tool or Clipping Masks are GREAT options if you need to draw within your elements, or only partially recolor them.

 All of the other options we’ve talked about will fully flood your elements with your new color.

-The Alpha Lock tool will let you control how much of your new color gets put onto your elements.
+Using Alpha Lock or Clipping Masks will let you control how much of your new color gets put onto your elements.
 This lets you be more precise and particular about how you recolor your elements, without fully washing over them with your new color.